JRS Handbook

 The percentages in the following tables show the proportion of the Maximum Plan Benefit payable to you when choosing a survivor benefit.
 To calculate Options 1 and 2, find the percentage relating to your age and your beneficiary’s age as of your retirement date and multiply the Maximum Plan Benefit amount by that factor.
 For multiple beneficiaries or Member/beneficiary ages not listed in the table, please contact ERSGA.

-You can also generate an Estimate of your Retirement Benefit, including optional forms of payment, by choosing “Account Access” on our website.
+You can also generate an Estimate of your Retirement Benefit, including optional forms of payment, by logging in to your secure online account on our website.

 Because of certain limitations under the federal Internal Revenue Code, you might not be eligible to elect the 100% Survivor Benefit under Option 1 if you elect a non-spouse beneficiary who is more than 10 years younger than you.
 If this is applicable, you can still choose the 50% Survivor Benefit under Option 2 with your chosen beneficiary.